 - Work an average of 20 hours per week

 - Be responsible for the care of a dependent household member under the age of 12 (further rules apply, depending on household situation).

-- You are actively working in a state or federally funded work study program
+- Work in a state or federally funded work study program at STC

-Can I get SNAP if I live with roommates?
+Can I get SNAP if I live with roommate(s)/ parent(s)?

 How do I get the benefits I need?

 - Contact your Savannah Tech SNAP representative for pre-screening, application submission or renewal assistance.

 - Working directly with DFCS, Savannah Tech’s SNAP Outreach Specialist offers a smoother, faster application process.